+The time lag from the date of implementation of the minimum sentences legislation to the admission into prisons of substantially increased numbers of offenders sentenced under this legislation was likely to be significant.
+The offence would have to be committed after 1 May 1998, to be followed by detection and arrest, formal charges in court, trial preparation and trial.
 This period would more likely be longer if the charge was more serious and fell under the ambit of the minimum sentences legislation.
-There would in all likelihood be another period before sentence, which would be substantially longer if the original trial was in the regional court, and the offender was to be sentenced in the high court (for sentences of longer than 15 years).
-It is thus not unreasonable to expect an 18-month to two-year delay for the impact of the legislation to be noticeable in a changed sentence profile of prisoners.
-In fact, data from the NPS suggest that, in 2004, the average time between commission of an offence and sentence was about 30 months.38 It is therefore assumed that the number of offenders sentenced in terms of the minimum sentences legislation should have begun to increase substantially 18 to 24 months after 1 May 1998, thus in early 2000.
+There would in all likelihood be another period before sentence, which would be substantially longer if the original trial was in the Regional Court, and the offender was to be sentenced in the High Court (for sentences of longer than fifteen years).
+It is thus not unreasonable to expect an eighteen-month to two-year delay for the impact of the legislation to be noticeable in a changed sentence profile of prisoners.
+In fact, data from the NPS suggests that in 2004 the average time between commission of an offence and sentence was about 30 months.39 It is therefore assumed that the number of offenders sentenced in terms of the minimum sentences legislation should have begun to increase substantially 18 to 24 months after the 1 May 1998, thus in early 2000.